All About Insurance Underwriters

 - Write to field representatives, medical personnel, or others to obtain further information, quote rates, or explain company underwriting policies.

-What Every Insurance Underwriter Should Know
+Things an Insurance Underwriter Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.